WithPrecedent/snickerdoodle/README.md

 ## Similar Projects

-These are other templates using `pdm` as their dependency manager:
+These are other `cookiecutter` templates using `pdm` as their dependency manager:

 * [cookiecutter-docker-python-pdm](https://github.com/mnako/cookiecutter-docker-python-pdm): uses Docker and `black`.
 * [cookie](https://github.com/chris-santiago/cookie): uses `mkdocs` and GitHub Actions, but also adds `conda`, Nox, `black`, and `pyright`.

-And, these are other general-purpose templates that are well-maintained, modern, and well-documented:
+And, these are other general-purpose `cookiecutter` templates that are well-maintained, modern, and well-documented:

 * [cookiecutter-hypermodern-python](https://github.com/cjolowicz/cookiecutter-hypermodern-python): uses, among other tools, `sphinx`, GitHub Actions, Nox, `mypy`, `flake8`, and `poetry`.
 If you do not mind those choices and wanted a modern, maintained template, this is the one to use.
 * [cookiecutter-pylibrary](https://github.com/ionelmc/cookiecutter-pylibrary): a newer template that is minimal compared to most and uses, among other tools, `sphinx`, GitHub Actions, Setuptools, Tox, and Travis-CI.